-But you are the same Lord,
+But you are the same Lord, who always delights in showing mercy.

-Whose character is always to have mercy.

 Grant us, therefore, gracious Lord, so to eat the flesh of your dear Son Jesus Christ and to drink his blood, that our sinful bodies may be made clean by his body, and our souls washed through his most precious blood, and that we may evermore dwell in him, and he in us.
 Amen